-“Sound of Whitecane rough path to elevator!”
+Sound of whitecane rough path to elevator!

-I am Rajendra Prasad Dhital, a born blind.
-I live at Kavre District in Nepal.
+I am Rajendra Prasad Dhital, I am born blind.
+I living at Kavre District in Nepal.
 This is an economically, literally and socially backward region which lacks public access facilities for the blind.
 At the age of eight I used to walk two hours through narrow paths in hilly terrain to attend a mainstream school.
 Because I had limited vision, I could read and write only by holding the book very close to my eyes.
 Teachers never helped or motivated me, since they thought that a blind child can never study like a sighted child.
 While other normal children were playing or participating in recreational activities, my class teacher used to send me back home.

 Therefore, today I have somehow proven myself in this discriminative society where People with disabilities are considered to be a burden.
 However, had there been a residential rehabilitation program, which taught Braille, mobility and daily living skills, in my district, when I was a child, I would have been able to integrate into society much faster.
 Till today there is none!
 I think that I am the right person to carry out this critical responsibility, as most blind children’s stories very much resemble mine.
 I can feel their anxiety, and I know what is needed to bring them out of this state.
 My wife who is also blind and co-founder of REAL Nepal, will be able to support me in this mission.
 It is our desire to see our Nepali blind children proudly walking with White canes, colorful dresses and big smiles.